Polly Brown: Career

 However, in the US the song became a Top 20 hit in America breaking in the discos - it reached No. 3 on the U.S. disco chart - to reach No. 16 on the Billboard Hot 100 in March 1975.
 It also reached No. 29 on the Easy Listening singles chart.
-"Up in a Puff of Smoke" was also a hit in Canada, reaching even higher in the RPM 100 national chart (No. 11 on 22 March of the same year), as well as in Australia and New Zealand, respectively reaching No. 22 and No. 13 that summer: the track also appeared in the Italian charts with a No. 53 peak.
+"Up in a Puff of Smoke" was also a hit in Canada, reaching even higher in the RPM 100 national chart (No. 11 on 22 March of the same year), as well as in Australia and New Zealand, respectively reaching No. 22 and No. 10 that summer: the track also appeared in the Italian charts with a No. 53 peak.
 The follow-up single, "You're My Number One", just missed the UK Top 50 peaking at No. 52; in New Zealand the track reached No. 30.

 In 1976, Brown took part in A Song for Europe, the national preliminary round to determine the UK entrant for Eurovision 1976.
 At A Song for Europe 1976, Brown performed two competing numbers: as a soloist she performed "Do You Believe in Love at First Sight?" while Sweet Dreams featuring Brown and Tony Jackson performed "Love, Kiss And Run".
 These entrants finished at respectively 10th and 4th with Brotherhood of Man's "Save Your Kisses For Me" becoming that year's UK Eurovision entrant and eventual Eurovision winner.
 Brown remains unique in competing in the same UK pre-selection round for Eurovision as both a soloist and group member.

 Brown also recorded the original version of "Dance Little Lady Dance", which became a Top Ten hit for Tina Charles: reportedly the song was passed on to Charles after Brown's label decided against releasing Brown's version.
 Brown's 1976 single "Love Bug" was eventually recorded by Charles whose version - in medley with "Sweets for My Sweet" - reached No. 26 in 1977.

+According to the 5 May 1979 issue of Music Week the group Happy People that Polly Brown was part of were to have their single as the third release on Mike Collier's new Flamingo label which had kicked off with "Get Dancin'" by The Bombers.
+However, the band that she was in was Sassy with the single, "Lonely Dancer".

+1980s

 In 1980, Brown began recording for her own label Witches Brew, the name a reference to Pickettywitch: her singles included a cover of the Christopher Cross song "Never Be the Same".